ThatCompany/that_meeting/README.md

 _As you can see on this screenshot, if the meeting functionality is enabled for the issue tracker, the issue's watchers are treated as attendees._

-When an issue acts as an iCalendar event, any its modification, which is related to the event (e.g., change of the start date), sends the updated iCalendar information to all its attendees (watchers).
+When an issue acts as an iCalendar event, any modification to the issue related to the event (e.g., change of the start date) sends the updated iCalendar information to all attendees (watchers).
 In this way, all attendees will automatically have the updated event in their calendars.

-The plugin supports all the basic scheduling and recurrence settings, that are supported by major calendar software.
+The plugin supports all of the basic scheduling and recurrence settings, that are supported by major calendar software.
 These include:

 - Start time and end time or duration (issue's estimated time)